meetwudi/es6.powerful.parts/README.md

 Since ES6 implementation is still actively processing in various browsers, you may need to add shim or polyfill in your pen.
 [Checkout this CodePen blog](https://blog.codepen.io/documentation/editor/adding-external-resources/) for how to add external scripts.

+For ES6 Powerful Parts, we use [Babel.js](http://babeljs.io) for running ES6 features.

 ##### CodePen Helper Script

 Since CodePen does not support displaying console output, we provide a script for you to simulate `console.log`.